NateyJay/YASMA/README.md

 ## Quick start

 Installing yasma in a virtual environment can get you going very quickly.
-This was written for MacOS, but there are more explicit instructions in the [installation doc](doc/installation.md).
+This quickstart was written for MacOS, but there are more explicit instructions in the [installation doc](doc/installation.md), including for other systems.

 ```
 python3 -m venv yasma